To keep up to date with all of our awards and prizes subscribe to the Arts & Culture e-bulletin

 Alan Marshall Short Story Award 2015 - 30th Anniversary

 The Alan Marshall Short Story Award (AMSSA), founded in 1985, is presented by Nillumbik Shire Council in partnership with Yarra Plenty Regional Library.
-This annual competition will celebrate its 30th anniversary in 2015 and is a prestigious event in the literary calendar.
+2015 marks the 30th anniversary of this annual competition, a prestigious event in the literary calendar.

 Alan Marshall AM OBE HON LLD (1902-1984) is one of Australia's most famous authors.
 His most well-known books are I Can Jump Puddles and This is the Grass.
 In 1920, Alan started his first job as a junior clerk at the Eltham Shire Offices in Kangaroo Ground.
 He lived in Research in the 1940s, and moved to Eltham in 1955 where he lived for almost 20 years.

-The 2014 Alan Marshall Short Story Award was specifically designed to provide writers with professional development in addition to cash prizes.
-The winners share a cash prize pool of $5,000 and attend a two-day writers’ masterclass facilitated by the award’s judge, internationally published author, Toni Jordan.
-Now in its 29th year, over 260 entries were received from across Australia.
+The 2015 Alan Marshall Short Story Award was specifically designed to provide writers with professional development in addition to cash prizes.
+The winners share a cash prize pool of $5,000 and attend a two-day writers’ masterclass facilitated by the award’s judge, international award winning author Archimede Fusillo.

 Publications for Sale